 Jeffrey M. Jones

-In his research capacity, Jones is interested in redesigning federal and state welfare measures to encourage meaningful work and individual responsibility.
-His writing also explores the root causes of and solutions to the problem of homelessness.
-Jones’s career began in the field of social service as an AmeriCorps VISTA member working with the homeless in Rockford, Illinois.
-He then became the director of a nonprofit jobs agency serving disadvantaged populations, implementing various welfare-to-work programs.
+Jones’ career began in the field of social work as an AmeriCorps*VISTA member assisting the homeless in Rockford, IL.
+He was the executive director of a nonprofit jobs agency serving disadvantaged populations and implementing various welfare-to-work programs.